congthang1/jitsi-kubernetes/README.md

 ## 0. Search for all place in the code marked as: ``<< update this >> `` and update them!

-## 1. Deploy main jitsi web server on kubernetes shard 0:
+## 1. Deploy Main Jitsi Web server on kubernetes shard 0:

 Connect ``kubectl`` to kuberenets shard 0